NMPPMaxPlanck/GEMPICX/README.md

 If more specific presets are required to build on systems which are not defined we recommened to store these presets in a `CMakeUserPresets.json` file.

-Building GEMPIC using presets can be done by following the instructions below
+Building GEMPIC using presets can be done by following the instructions below.
+Use different build directories for different presets.
 ```
 cd /PATH/TO/GEMPIC
 cmake --preset name-of-your-preset -S . -B /PATH/TO/BUILD/DIR